-After celebrating two of the great women of our Church on consecutive days earlier this week https://hubpages.com/religion-philosophy/The-Waning-Presence-of-Self-Control, both of whom started their own Religious Orders, martyrdom takes center stage as we move on to the back-to-back Memorials of Saints Pontian, a Pope, and Saint Hippolytus, a Priest ~ yes, Thursday was a rare “2-fer” in the Catholic Church in that these men were celebrated in tandem ~ and Saint Maximilian Kolbe is remembered today for his remarkable act of selflessness and sacrifice, among other things.
+After celebrating two of the great women of our Church on consecutive days earlier this week https://hubpages.com/religion-philosophy/The-Waning-Presence-of-Self-Control, both of whom started their own Religious Orders, martyrdom takes center stage as we move on to the back-to-back Memorials of Saints Pontian, a Pope, and Saint Hippolytus, a Priest ~ yes, Thursday was a rare “2-fer” in the Catholic Church in that these men were celebrated in tandem ~ and Saint Maximilian Kolbe is remembered today for his remarkable act of selflessness and sacrifice in the Concentration Camps of Nazi Germany.

 Saint Maximilian Kolbe was a Polish Catholic Priest and Conventual Franciscan Friar who volunteered to die in place of a stranger in the German death camp of Auschwitz during World War II.
 He had an ardent and lifelong dedication to Our Holy Mother, and was in fact buried a day after his death on the Solemnity of the Assumption of Mary, which we celebrate tomorrow https://hubpages.com/religion-philosophy/The-Assumption-of-Mary-Clothed-In-Immortality.
 Saint Maximillian Kolbe founded the Knights of the Immaculata, known to some as the Miltia Immaculata, and wrote a Consecration to Our Lady Prayer that is still recited by many of his devotees today.
-He would go on to be canonized by his countrymen and fellow Pole, Pope John Paul II, who is of course now a member of the Communion of Saints as well. .
+He would go on to be canonized by his countrymen and fellow Pole, Pope John Paul II, who is most deservedly now also a member of the Communion of Saints.

 “The souls of the just are in the hand of God, and no torment shall touch them.”
 These are the opening words of today’s 1st Reading (Wisdom 3:1-9), words that may sound familiar to those of you who have recently attended a Catholic Funeral Mass.
 This is indeed a popular funeral rite scripture passage, one that I chose for my father’s funeral.
 “They seemed, in the view of the foolish, to be dead; and their passing away was thought an affliction and their going forth from us, utter destruction.
 But they are in peace.“